TriangleJuice/starter-kit-react_app_nodejs/README.md

 > digipolis-start-react --no-setup
 ```

-Run the help command in order to see all available configuration
+Run the help command in order to see all available configuration options:

 ```sh
 > digipolis-start-react --help